glowkeeper/P3D/docs/labs/week2Session2.md

 ### Lambertian Reflection

+The algorithms you have used to generate  diffuse materials above have tried to approximate the ideal of [Lambertian reflectance](https://en.wikipedia.org/wiki/Lambertian_reflectance), which defines a diffusely reflecting surface where the perceived brightness of the surface is the same regardless of the observer's angle of view (unfinished wood exhibits Lambertian reflectance).
-The rejection algorithm, above, produces random points in the unit sphere that are offset along the surface normal.
-The effect is a probability function that favours rays whose directions are close to the normal.
-The outcome is that light which arrives at shallow angles and which spreads over a larger area contributes less to the final colour.
-However, [true Lambertian reflection](https://raytracing.github.io/books/RayTracingInOneWeekend.html#diffusematerials/truelambertianreflection) maintains a uniform distribution for high probability rays that are scattered close to the normal.

-True Lambertian reflection is achieved by normalising points inside a diffuse material.
+For example, the rejection algorithm, described above, produces random points in the unit sphere that are offset along the surface normal.
+That produced a probability function that favoured rays whose directions were close to the normal.
+The outcome was that light which arrived at shallow angles and which spreads over a larger area contributed less to the final colour.
+However, [true Lambertian reflection](https://raytracing.github.io/books/RayTracingInOneWeekend.html#diffusematerials/truelambertianreflection) maintains a uniform distribution for high probability rays that are scattered close to the normal. hence, true Lambertian reflection is achieved by normalising points inside a diffuse material.

 Above, when you modified `vec3.h`, you also imported the function `random_unit_vector`, which you can use as a replacement for the function `random_in_unit_sphere` within `ray_color` in `main.cpp`, thereby achieving the desired normalisation.

 ```
 #include "helpers.h"